Learn about By-Law Enforcement

 Rooming House Questions: 1) how do we know it is legal?
 Neighbours were never advised it was changing from a residence to a rooming house.
 2) how many can live in a 3-bedroom house?
 (Not including the shallow basement) 3) if neighbours believe it is too crowded what do we do?

-Cath asked almost 3 years agoThank you for your question.
+Cath asked about 3 years agoThank you for your question.

 The Zoning By-law defines a “boarding, lodging and rooming house” as any building or portion thereof in which the proprietor supplies for hire or gain to more than three (3) other persons, lodging, meals, or both but shall not include a hotel, hospital, group home dwellings, home for the young or the aged or institution if the hotel, hospital, home or institution is licenced, approved or supervised under any general or special Act.